Man cannot live by bread alone…

 Roasted eggplant and spinach muffuletta sandwich

-Other posts you might enjoy: 5 Tips to help our children benefit from Lent
+Other articles you might enjoy: 5 Tips to help our children benefit from Lent